bikegallery/bikegallery/wordpress/wp-content/plugins/instagrate-pro/readme.txt

 * Configure if you want to show a Google Map for images that have been geotagged with location data.
 * Set the map's height, width and CSS class.
 * Enter custom text for the post title, using the template tag %%title%% to position the Instagram title.
-* Enter custom text for the post body, using the template tag %%title%%, %%image%%, %%username%% and %%link%% to position the Instagram title, image and link to Instagram Page.
+* Enter custom text for the post body, using the template tag %%title%%, %%image%%, %%username%%, %%date%%, %%location%% and %%link%% to position the Instagram title, image, date, location and link to Instagram Page.

 If you have any issues or feature requests please visit and use the [Support Forum](http://www.polevaultweb.com/support/forum/instagrate-pro-plugin/)